 \Students should note that additional time will be needed for laboratory practice, depending on the needs of the student.
 This additional practice will be the student's responsibility.

-Donnelly-Moreno, Loretta.
-(2021).
-Timby's Fundamental Nursing Skills & Concepts, 12th ed.
+Donnelly-Moreno, LA and Timby, BK (2021).
+Fundamental Nursing Skills & Concepts, 12th ed.
 Philadelphia, PA: Wolters Kluwer.
+(THIS BOOK IS USED BOTH SEMESTERS)